Particular/docs.particular.net/samples/databus/redis/sample.md

 snippet: send-message

-On the receiving side, NServiceBus restores the data from Redis before the message handler is called.
+On the receiving side, NServiceBus loads the data from Redis before the message handler is called.
+When the handler is invoked, the `LargeText` property is populated with the data from Redis.

 snippet: process-message